raspberrypi/documentation/usage/python/README.md

 sudo pip3 install simplejson
 ```

-Read more on installing software in Python [here](../../linux/software/python.md).

 #### piwheels

 The official Python Package Index (PyPI) hosts files uploaded by package maintainers.
 Some packages require compilation (compiling C/C++ or similar code) in order to install them, which can be a time-consuming task, particlarly on the single-core Raspberry Pi 1 or Pi Zero.